chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 Verify the user logon by manually browsing to your StoreFront URL, logon with the **test user credentials** and launch the test application.

 **REALLY IMPORTANT** - Verify that the logon and application launch involves no pop-up dialogs, file downloads or other user interruptions and the URL is accessible from the test machine.
-Also ensure the browser zoom is set to 100% and protected mode is enabled for ALL zones.
+Ensure the browser zoom is set to 100% and protected mode is enabled for **ALL** zones.
 The tested application must also be available on the front page after user logon, i.e. in the user recents/favourites.

 #### Configure and test the script: